03 Jan The Manor House

 “Dylan, what’s that?”

-Dylan bent down to pick up the heap of pink material and we realised.
+Dylan bent down to pick up the heap of pink material and we realized.

 “Wasn’t Peggy wearing this jacket when we came here the other day?”
 Dylan asked me.